MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Display Connection
 ==================

-A display is always associated with a memory buffer whose size depends on the display panel size (width and height) and the number of bits per pixel.
+A display is always associated with a memory buffer which size depends on the display panel size (width and height) and the number of bits per pixel.
 This memory buffer holds all the pixels the display panel has to show.
 The display panel continuously refreshes its content by reading the data from a memory buffer.
 This refreshing cannot be stopped; otherwise, the image fades away.